Positive definite matrices and the S-divergence: Introduction

-We advocate~\eqref{eq.ss} as an alternative to~\eqref{eq.riem}, and also study several of its properties of independent interest.
-The simplicity of~\eqref{eq.ss} is a major reason for using it as an alternative to~\eqref{eq.riem}: it is cheaper to compute, as is its derivative, and certain basic algorithms involving it run much faster than corresponding ones that use $\riem$.
+Our definition above already writes $\ds^2$ in anticipation of Theorem~\ref{thm.metric} that shows $\ds$ to be a metric.
+This paper suggests \sdiv as an alternative to~\eqref{eq.riem}, and studies several of its properties that may also be of independent interest.
+The simplicity of~\eqref{eq.ss} is one of the key reasons for using it as an alternative to~\eqref{eq.riem}: it is cheaper to compute, as is its derivative, and certain basic algorithms involving it run much faster than corresponding ones that use $\riem$~\citep{srapd}.

-This line of thought originates in~\cite{iccv11}, where for a an \emph{image search task} based on nearest neighbors, $\jsld$ is used instead of $\riem$ for measuring nearness, and is shown to yield large speedups without hurting the quality of search results.
-Although exact details of this search application lie outside the scope of this paper, let us highlight below the two core speedups that were crucial to~\cite{iccv11,chSra12}.
+This line of thought actually originates in~\cite{iccv11,chSra12}, where for an image search task based on ``nearest neighbors,'' $\ds^2$ is used to measure nearness instead of $\riem$, and is shown to yield large speedups without blighting the quality of search results.
+Although exact details of this image search are outside the scope of this paper, let us highlight below the two speedups that were crucial to~\cite{iccv11,chSra12}.

-The first speedup is shown in the left panel of Fig.~\ref{fig.one}, which compares times taken to compute $\jsld$ and $\riem$.
+The first speedup is shown in the left panel of Fig.~\ref{fig.one}, which compares times taken to compute $\ds^2$ and $\riem$.
 For computing the latter, we used the \texttt{dist.m} function in the Matrix Means Toolbox (MMT)\footnote{Downloaded from \textit{http://bezout.dm.unipi.it/software/mmtoolbox/}}.
 The second, more dramatic speedup in shown in the right panel which shows time taken to compute the matrix means

 where $(A_1,\ldots,A_m)$ are HPD matrices.
-For details on $GM_{\ld}$ see Section~\ref{sec.mtxmeans}; the geometric mean $GM$ is also known as the ``Karcher mean'', and was computed using the MMT via the \texttt{rich.m} script which implements a state-of-the-art method~\cite{bruno}.
+For details on $GM_{\ld}$ see Section~\ref{sec.mtxmeans}; the geometric mean $GM$ is also known as the ``Karcher mean'', and was computed using the MMT via the \texttt{rich.m} script which implements a state-of-the-art method~\cite{bruno,jeuVaVa}.